 In 2015, over 230,000 women in the US were diagnosed with breast cancer.

 40% of women suffer from depression post mastectomy.

 “The breast reconstruction failure has left me feeling insecure.
 I look in the mirror and I’m missing a breast.
 There’s really no way to describe how that feels.”Maria

 Current treatment for breast reconstruction can be very unreliable, often leading to multiple operations which do not always achieve the desired result.
 The surgical outcome is one reason why fewer than 50% of women who have a mastectomy go on to have reconstructive surgery.

-We are funding two research projects that will mean women:
+We are funding a programme of research that will mean women:

 - Spend less time in hospital

 - Experience less pain and discomfort